socketsupply/tonic-docs/src/markdown/components/range.md

 # Range

-The `Range` component creates a range input, or slider.
+The `Range` component creates a range input or slider.

 ## Demo